qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 The period of time between the creation and the destruction of a name-to- object binding is called the binding’s lifetime.
 Similarly, the time between the creation and destruction of an object is the object’s lifetime.
 These lifetimes need not necessarily coincide.
 In particular, an object may retain its value and the po- tential to be accessed even when a given name can no longer be used to access it.
 When a variable is passed to a subroutine by reference, for example (as it typically is in Fortran or with ‘&’ parameters in C++), the binding between the parame- ter name and the variable that was passed has a lifetime shorter than that of the variable itself.
 It is also possible, though generally a sign of a program bug, for a name-to-object binding to have a lifetime longer than that of the object.
 This can happen, for example, if an object created via the C++ new operator is passed as a & parameter and then deallocated (delete-ed) before the subroutine returns.
 A binding to an object that is no longer live is called a dangling reference.
 Dangling references will be discussed further in Sections 3.6 and 8.5.2.
 Object lifetimes generally correspond to one of three principal storage alloca- tion mechanisms, used to manage the object’s space:

+* Static objects are given an absolute address that is retained throughout the program’s execution.

 * Stack objects are allocated and deallocated in last-in, ﬁrst-out order, usually in conjunction with subroutine calls and returns.
 * Heap objects may be allocated and deallocated at arbitrary times.
 They require